 If your client receives notification that their coverage will be changing, they’ll be able to select a new plan within an SEP.
 Remind your client to select new coverage within the 60-day timeframe if their new crosswalked plan is not ideal.
 Your client can also select new coverage during the OEP.

 By selecting new coverage, your client does maintain more control over their insurance.
-However, it is the goal of the marketplace to select the most similar plan for clients who are being crosswalked to a new plan.
-The selected crosswalk plan might be the same option your client may choose.
-Explore all available options in your client’s market before selecting a new plan.
+However, it is the goal of the marketplace to select the most similar plan for a client who is being crosswalked to a new plan.

 Why Do ACA Crosswalks Exist?